 DCM, aka Dilated Cardiomyopathy, is a heart condition that is characterized by an enlarged heart.
 This enlargement makes it difficult for the heart to pump blood effectively, and as a result, the dog’s body does not get enough oxygen.
 As you can imagine, this is a dangerous and often devastating condition for any Great Dane.

 There are two types of DCM: primary and secondary.

-Secondary DCM is thought to be caused by unbalanced nutrition, and may also be the result of an infection or other underlying health condition.
+Secondary DCM is caused by unbalanced nutrition, or may also be the result of an infection or other underlying health condition.